RhysGretsch81/mapacheIFT/README.md

 MapacheSim
 ==========

-MapacheSim is a maluable-architecture processor, assembler, and consoled hardware-emulation system.
+MapacheSim is a malleable-architecture processor, assembler, and consoled hardware-emulation system.
 It provides a SPIM-like simulator for a variety of architectures useful for both research and teaching.

 ### Why MapacheSim?

-When learning a new architecture, or even more so, when trying to create a new one, it is really useful to have a simple to understand, interactive, and easily modifyiable machine emulator.
+When learning a new architecture, or even more so, when trying to create a new one, it is really useful to have a simple to understand, interactive, and easily modifiable machine emulator.
-Normally this would require carefully specifying a complete machine code, building an entirely new assembler that would target that machine code, building a completely new simulator that will emulate that machine, and writting a whole lot of supporting software to manage the basics of loading and running programs on the machine.
+Normally this would require carefully specifying a complete machine code, building an entirely new assembler that would target that machine code, building a completely new simulator that will emulate that machine, and writing a whole lot of supporting software to manage the basics of loading and running programs on the machine.
 A fun time to be sure, but also a very time consuming process.
 The idea of MapacheSim is to make it as easy as possible to bring a [SPIM](http://old.disco.unimib.it/architettura1/arch04/laboratorio/spim/cod-appa.pdf) style of simulator quickly and easily to whatever crazy new machine you might be cooking up.
-MapacheSim is not intended to be a replacement for carefully engineered system toolchains but rather exists to lower the barrier to ISA-level research, exploration, and education and allow people looking to change the way machines are organized to fail fast and iterate quickly.
+MapacheSim is not intended to be a replacement for carefully engineered system tool-chains but rather exists to lower the barrier to ISA-level research, exploration, and education and allow people looking to change the way machines are organized to fail fast and iterate quickly.